-So the question is: how do we keep our bodies moving, the blood flowing, and our metabolisms firing while trying to get our work done?
+How do we keep our bodies moving, the blood flowing, and our metabolisms firing while trying to get our jobs done and our lives lived?

-This super easy, super useful tip: Use an online, egg or kitchen timer.
-Set it for 55 minutes.
-When the timer goes off you get up and do something.
-Walk around, squat, breathe deeply, do big arm circles, walk up some stairs, hula hoop, step, dance, sweep, vacuum one room…do something, anything.
+This super easy and useful tip: Use a timer (whether online or on your device) and set it for 55 minutes.
+When the timer goes off, get up and do something.
+Walk around, squat, breathe deeply, do big arm circles, walk up some stairs, hula hoop, step, dance, sweep, or vacuum a room.
+Do something.

-Squats, lunges, jumps, mountain climbers, pushups, dips, and jumping jacks are awesome, too.
-So is skipping though the house, running from room to room, or walking around with exercise bands firmly wrapped around your knees.
-It kind of resembles that old “pee pee dance” we used to do as little girls, and really works your butt and upper outer thigh.
+Squats, lunges, jumps, mountain climbers, pushups, dips, and jumping jacks are all awesome, too.
+So is skipping through the house, running from room to room, or walking around with exercise bands placed at your knees.
+The “exercise band walk” resembles that old “pee-pee dance” we girls used to do when we were little, and really works your butt and upper outer thigh.

-The only way this is effective, though, is to work hard during those little breaks.
-You want to feel the burning in your muscles, and start feeling warmish all over.
-You probably will not break a sweat (unless you are doing something with higher impact), but you will feel that overall glow from exertion…kind of like a hot flash.
+The only way to make this really effective, though, is to work hard during those little breaks.
+You want to feel the burning in your muscles and start feeling warmish all over.
+You probably will not break a sweat but you will feel that overall glow from exertion…kind of like a “good” hot flash.
 That’s the feeling you are looking for.

-It might not seem like much, but this little trick really works.
+It might not seem like much, but this little trick really does work.